yakutovicha/aiidalab-epfl-lsmo/README.md

-# AiiDA lab EPFL LSMO
+# AiiDAlab EPFL LSMO

-AiiDA lab application developed for the needs of LSMO laboratory at EPFL.
+AiiDAlab application developed for the needs of LSMO laboratory at EPFL.